etyllica/etyllica/README.md

 - [WAV, JOgg, JOrbis and MP3 codec plug-in](http://www.paulscode.com/forum/index.php?topic=496.0)

 *You can use Etyllica without dependencies if you don't need 3D rendering nor sound.
-In this case you just have to include a ~200kB jar in your game/application.
+In this case you just have to include a ~200kB jar in your game or application.

 ##License